LCD Soundsystem: Post-breakup (2011–2014)

-LCD Soundsystem covered the Franz Ferdinand song "Live Alone" for the Franz Ferdinand Covers EP (2011).
+LCD Soundsystem covered the Franz Ferdinand song "Live Alone" for their 2011 EP, Covers.
 The cover was also released as a single through the Domino Recording Company on April 11, 2011.
 On April 12, Murphy confirmed the release of the final show on DVD, with a better quality than the stream offered by Pitchfork.
 In addition, a documentary called Shut Up and Play the Hits, chronicling James Murphy during the 48 hours before, during, and after the final show, screened at the 2012 Sundance Film Festival and was later screened in select theaters.
 On March 5, 2013, LCD Soundsystem was named one of Rolling Stone's New Immortals—"currently active (or relatively recently defunct) artists who [they] think will stand the test of time."
 On April 19, 2014, a live recording of the farewell show was released in a 5-box vinyl edition as The Long Goodbye: LCD Soundsystem Live at Madison Square Garden.